1-800-275-4279

 Honesty in Advertising and Marketing

 Maintaining honesty and transparency in advertising and marketing is vital for manufacturers to avoid misrepresentation claims and legal challenges.
 Employing effective legal defense strategies can shield companies from potential liabilities.
 Trust between businesses and consumers is a core issue in advertising and marketing.
 When companies provide inaccurate information or make false claims, they risk damaging their reputation and facing legal consequences.
 Consumers rely on advertisements to make informed decisions, and misleading advertising can lead to disappointment, financial loss, and even health hazards if products don’t deliver as promised.
-This breach of trust harms the company’s relationship with customers and undermines the entire industry’s credibility.
+This breach of trust harms the company’s customer relationship and undermines the entire industry’s credibility.

 What are the Steps in a Product Liability Lawsuit?